This post is a recap of all steps involved in making an EP.

 Pretty whacky stuff but explains why you are more stressed watching a sport that you have trained/played yourself.

 When starting the EP project I thought I would be done in a week.
 Man, was I wrong.

-I completely understimated the details that go into a music production.
+I completely underestimated the details that go into music production.
 If you want to know more about the technical aspects of the production you can read my previous post on the topic.